srikanth-narayanan/CarND-Advanced-Lane-Lines/README.md

 The process used for detecting the lanes and calculating the curvature information was transformed in to a python package.
 This has two class definition `laneDetector` and `Line`.
  - A lane detector class contains the definition to perform camera calibration, image undistort, colourspace threshold calculation and the pipeline for fitting a polynomial.
- - The Line class defintion carries the attribute of the given line per frame.
+ - The Line class definition carries the attribute of the given line per frame.
  - In order to create a smooth lane identification and transition between curve and straght scenarious the polynomial is averaged over the last n frames.
- - The pipeline idetifies if the lane was detected in the previous frame and if detected using that as starting point to search for the lane pixels in the current frame using the `Line.searchfromexisting()` method.
-If the lane pixels are not idetified it using the moving window based `Line.fulllanesearch()` method.
+ - The pipeline identifies if the lane was detected in the previous frame and if detected using that as starting point to search for the lane pixels in the current frame using the `Line.searchfromexisting()` method.
+If the lane pixels are not identified, a moving window based `Line.fulllanesearch()` method is used.
  - In the pipeline an object for left lane and right lane was created induvidually to smooth the transition of the lanes while processing the video.

 Here's a [link to my video result](./project_video_out.mp4)